The Ultimate Guide to XCOM: Enemy Unknown Console Commands

 TypeKey=Tilde

-The Tilde key is the default key used to open the console (~).
-You can replace it with another key if you prefer.
+This console key is the default key~ used to open the console.
+You can replace it with another key if you so choose.

-1. Right-click on XCOM: Enemy Unknown in your Steam library.
+Right-click the title XCOM: Enemy Unknown in your Steam library.

-3. In the dialog box, type -allowconsole and click OK.
+In the dialog box that pops up, type -allowconsole and click the OK button.

-Now, when you launch the game, you should be able to open the console by pressing the ~ key (or the key you assigned).
+Now when you launch the game, the console should open up when you hit the ~ key (or the key that you assigned instead).

 Using Console Commands

-With the console enabled, you can now start using commands to modify your game.
-Console commands in XCOM: Enemy Unknown are incredibly versatile, allowing you to do everything from spawning items to altering the game’s difficulty.
+The console enabled, you are free to start using commands to influence your game.
+Console commands available in XCOM: Enemy Unknown are very versatile and can be more fun, allowing you to spawn items, to change the difficulty of the game.

 Basic Commands